 All day: Arrival of U.S. and Canadian teams.

 Afternoon: Some tournament games may be played for local teams only.

-Evening: Opening Ceremony for all players, staff and parents - 8:00PM (exact time to be confirmed).
+Evening: Opening Ceremony for all players, staff and parents - 8:00PM (to be confirmed).

 Wednesday, March 31st